lathe/punctaffy-for-racket/notes/2019-01-04-hypernest-naming-conventions.md

   s -> f a -> (s -> a -> s) -> (s -> r) -> (a -> r -> r) -> r
   (s -> a -> s) -> (a -> r -> r) -> ((s -> r) -> (f a -> s -> r))

-  Anyway, the point of `htee-dv-fold-map-any` is to be a very expressive left-to-right traversal, so we probably want to upgrade it to the resumable one that returns a mapped structure: f a -> (f b -> s -> r) -> (a -> (b -> s -> r) -> (s -> r)) -> (s -> r)
+  Anyway, the point of `hypertee-dv-fold-map-any` is to be a very expressive left-to-right traversal, so we probably want to upgrade it to the resumable one that returns a mapped structure: f a -> (f b -> s -> r) -> (a -> (b -> s -> r) -> (s -> r)) -> (s -> r)